hayleynondorf/notes/README.md

 "Also, 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on making your code correct first, then optimize if and where necessary.
 Don't let performance concerns lead to cluttered or hard-to-follow code before you have actual data to support such decisions."

 And finally, 'Code is read much more often than it is written.'
 This emphasizes the importance of clear documentation and self-explanatory code structure, as it significantly reduces the time and effort needed for maintenance and collaboration."

+# 2024-02-21
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise code that's easy to understand and maintain.
+Always remember that code is read more often than it's written.
+Invest time in design, documentation, and modularization to make your codebase robust and adaptable to change.
+And lastly, embrace the power of iteration—refactor relentlessly and test thoroughly to ensure quality."

+In fewer words:
+"Write simple, maintainable code; clarity trumps complexity.
+Design for readability and modularity.
+Refactor and test with diligence."